NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 derived vegetation height, within plots, to actual measured tree height data!

-#Test Your Skills
+#Challenge

-- Create a plot of LiDAR 95th percentile value vs *insitu* max height.
-Or Lidar 95th percentile vs *insitu* 95th percentile.
+> Create a plot of LiDAR 95th percentile value vs *insitu* max height.
+Or Lidar 95th
+> percentile vs *insitu* 95th percentile.
+Add labels to your plot.
+Customize the
+> colors, fonts and the look of your plot.
+If you are happy with the outcome, share
+> your plot in the comments below!

 ## Plot.ly Interactive Plotting

-## create plotly map
+## Create Interactive plot.ly map

 Plot.ly is a free to use, online interactive data viz site.
 If you have the plot.ly library installed, you can quickly export a ggplot graphic into plot.ly!
  (NOTE: it also works for python matplotlib)!!
 To use plotly, you need to setup an account.
+Once you've setup an account, you can get your key from the plot.ly site to make the code below work.

 	library(plotly)
 	#setup your plot.ly credentials